rabbah/nimbella-cli/doc/README.md

 *   `clean` at the package level is not the same as specifying clean on each action of the package.
 At package level, the `clean` flag removes all actions from the package before deploying, even ones that are not being deployed by the present project.
 It also removes package parameters and annotations.
 The `clean` flag at the package level is only appropriate when you want the project to “own” a particular package outright.
 See also the [`clean`](#cleanactions) flag on actions and the [`cleanNamespace`](#cleannamespace) global flag.
 *   The `clean` flag on packages is ignored when the `--incremental` flag is specified.
+*   The `clean` flag on packages is also ignored when deployment of those packages is suppressed through the use of `--include` or `--exclude` flags on the command line.

 #### Global modifiers allowed in project.yml